Papers on Measurement

 To establish a rigorous basis for the study of Isology, these papers formalize standards and reference scales in a measurement system.
 Click where indicated to read further.

-“Measurement Mechanics” is available on the preprint site Qeios.
+“Measurement Mechanics” is also available on the preprint site Qeios.

 Click to read more/less